About St. Paul’s Westfield

 The website of the Diocese of New Jersey, the Episcopal Church in the lower two-thirds of the State of New Jersey.

 The official website of the Episcopal Church of the United States.

 News and information about the Episcopal church.

-Anglicans Online is staffed by an unpaid group not affiliated officially with any church body.
-The site is updated every week because of our belief that global communications can help foster global unity in our faith.
+Anglicans Online is staffed by an unpaid group not affiliated officially with any church.
+The site is updated every week because of the belief that global communications can help foster global unity in faith.
 The issues that unite us are so much stronger and larger than the issues that might sometimes divide us.